 - Get instant access from the three major credit reporting bureaus

 - Daily credit monitoring

 - $1 million identity theft insurance

 How We Compare Credit Reporting

-Having credit reports from the three major credit bureaus is a must for those searching for credit reporting services.
-After all, this is the only way they could keep themselves on top of their credit situation.
-While everybody is entitled to a credit report from the three credit bureaus once a year, some credit reporting services do not offer all three credit bureau reports.
-This is why we ranked companies who offer credit reports from all three major credit bureaus on top of our list for credit reporting providers.
+Having credit reports from the three major credit bureaus is a must for anybody looking into credit reporting services.
+While everybody is entitled to a free yearly credit report from the three credit bureaus (Experian, TransUnion, and Equifax), some credit reporting services only provide one or two.
+We ranked companies who offer reports from all three major credit bureaus highly in our list of credit reporting providers.

 Once you receive all three credit reports, read each of them thoroughly and be on the lookout for missing or incorrect information.
-By checking your credit reports on a yearly basis, you may be able to detect identity theft or correct inaccurate details before they damage your credit.
+By checking your reports on a yearly basis, you may be able to detect identity theft, or correct inaccurate details before they damage your credit.